anki-code/my-xonsh-fork/README.md

 #### .xonshrc and xontribs

 Note!
-That if you have `.xonshrc` or xontribs from original xonsh them could fail in your fork.
+That if you have `.xonshrc` or xontribs from original xonsh they could fail in your fork.
 To get interactive mode without errors run `xonsh2 --no-rc`.